 Globally, over 4,000 chemical compounds have been identified as emerging contaminants, many of which have been detected in wastewater effluents at concentrations ranging from nanograms to micrograms per liter [8].
 Studies from Europe, North America, and East Asia consistently report high loads of pharmaceuticals—such as carbamazepine, diclofenac, and sulfamethoxazole—in urban effluents [9].
 PFAS and microplastics have also emerged as contaminants of concern due to their persistence and bioaccumulative nature [8].

 The persistence of ECs in treated wastewater reflects limitations in conventional treatment technologies, such as activated sludge systems and trickling filters, which were originally designed for the removal of biodegradable organic matter and nutrients, not trace synthetic chemicals (Matesun et al. 2024b).
-Consequently, ECs often pass through treatment plants and enter rivers, lakes, and coastal waters, contributing to chronic exposure and ecosystem disruption [9].
+As a result, ECs frequently bypass treatment plants and enter aquatic systems, leading to chronic exposure and ecosystem disruption.
+[9].
 In high-income countries, advanced treatment technologies—such as ozonation, membrane bioreactors (MBRs), and activated carbon filtration—have shown promise in EC removal.
 However, their high operational costs limit widespread adoption, particularly in developing regions [11].

 1.3.
 Emerging Contaminants in Urban Wastewater Effluents